-- Spouses or dependent children that you also want to cover.
+- Spouses or dependent children who you also want to cover.

 - Coverage for things like medications, dental and eyewear charges.

-A basic, bare-bones plan that will only cover you for in-patient care within the Bahamas might run $50.
+A basic, bare-bones plan that will only cover you for in-patient care within The Bahamas might run $50 per month.
 On the other hand, a gold-plated plan for a family of four can be up to $1,000 per month.